mengyazhu96/figure-skating-analysis/README.md

 Figure Skating Analysis
 =======================

-The code repo for Jessica Zhu's senior thesis, March 2018.
+The code repo for Jessica Zhu's senior thesis, March 2018. **This repository is in the process of being organized.** For questions on the finding of the thesis, please feel free to email jessicazhu@college.harvard.edu.

 ## Predicting 2018 Worlds Timestamps
 Links that show predictions were completed before the competition times: